QQ876684433/ToyLang/README.md

 Toy is a simple programming language running on the jvm, which is envolved from [Enkel](https://github.com/JakubDziworski/Enkel-JVM-language)

+## Dependency

+- Toy(v0.0.1) relies on JRE 1.8
+- Toy grammar definition and code generation relies on ANTLR4

 ## Build & Run

 - Generate parser code from ANTLR
   `./gradlew :antlr:generateGrammarSource `